XiaohangZhan/deocclusion-demo/README.md

 * First of all, you should launch the jupyter notebooks [here](https://github.com/XiaohangZhan/deocclusion/blob/master/demos/), e.g., `demo_cocoa.ipynb`.

 * Second, run the notebook up to the last cell.
 In the last cell, change the `False` under `# save` to `True`.
-In this way, the completed objects as well as the background are saved under `outputs/decomposition/`.
+In this way, the completed objects as well as the background are saved following the topological order under `outputs/decomposition/`.

-* Third, copy the image as well as the folder containing the decomposed components under this repo.
+* Third, copy the image as well as the folder containing the decomposed components under `decomposition` in this repo.
 Then enjoy yourself to re-compose the image.

 ** Notice